janwilmans/guidelines/guidelines_details.md

 -   Use `explicit` on all constructors of non-trivial types that take at least one argument
     - **Rationale**: to prevent implicit conversions and make the construction visible at the call site
 -   Define interfaces as pure virtual classes that have a default virtual destructor and do not have member variables
-    - **Rationale**:
+    - **Rationale**: Interfaces are a mechanism to separate the interface from the implementation, adding members would contradict this purpose[^1]
--   Do not use aggregate initialization for defaults; either create constructors instead or use in-class initialization
+-   Do not rely on aggregate initialization for assigning default value to members, either create constructors instead or use in-class initialization
+    - **Rationale**: when initialization is part of the type, it makes it harder to use incorrectly
 -   Prefer initializer lists over assignment in constructor body
 -   Mark all destructors of classes in an inheritance hierarchy `virtual` or `override` (https://godbolt.org/z/7E7Yx6faz)
 -   Declare `public`, `protected` and `private` in that order